 State Revenue Office

 We will send a written acknowledgement when we receive your application form and supporting documents.
-We will notify you if we require further information.
+We will contact you if we need more information.